eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 We'll address ways around some of these issues.
 But if MIDI has so many problems, why bother with it?
 Because its advantages are legion.

 MIDI has **stable pitch tuning**.
 You will never need to tune an oscillator again.
 Just tell it to play a note and it plays it.
-MIDI also has facilities for **microtuning** if you wanted to customize the tuning of your notes.
+MIDI also has facilities for **microtuning** via the **MIDI Tuning Standard**, if you wanted to customize the tuning of your notes.

 MIDI only needs a single wire to **control many parameters,** reducing the number of cables.
 In contrast, CV requires one wire for each parameter.